siavashserver/notes/microservice/microservice-patterns.md

   - **Adding and Updating Views:** Building or rebuilding views from archived events (often using big data technologies like Apache Spark) or incrementally.
-- **Example: CQRS View with AWS DynamoDB:** Illustrates implementing an `OrderHistoryService` (a query-only service) using DynamoDB, covering table design, indexing, pagination, and idempotent updates.

 ---